StarRocks/starrocks/docs/en/faq/Deploy_faq.md

 ## Can FE and BE configuration items be modified and then take effect without restarting the cluster?

 Yes.
-Perform the following steps to complete the modifications for an FE and a BE configuration item:
+Perform the following steps to modify the configurations of [FE and BE parameters](../administration/FE_configuration.md):

-- FE: You can complete the modification for an FE in one of the following ways:
+- FE
   - SQL

   ```plaintext